savanp08/Tora/README.md

 ## Product Overview

-Converse is a session-based collaboration platform for fast, high-context sessions.
+Tora is a session-based collaboration platform for fast, high-context sessions.

 Teams create or join a session and collaborate across messaging, whiteboarding, coding, calls, and file exchange in one workspace.